iamnotnato/alx-low_level_programming/0x08-recursion/README.md

   * File : [2-strlen_recursion.c](./2-strlen_recursion.c)
     * Required : A function that returns the length of a string.

+> 💡Fun Fact :
-💡*Fun Fact : "Cobb : Well dreams, they feel real while we're in them, right?
-It's only when we wake up that we realize how things are actually strange.
-Let me ask you a question, you, you never really remember the beginning of a dream do you?
-You always wind up right in the middle of what's going on.*
+> * **Cobb : "Well dreams, they feel real while we're in them, right?
+It's only when we wake up that we realize how things are actually strange."**
+> * **"Let me ask you a question, you, you never really remember the beginning of a dream do you?
+You always wind up right in the middle of what's going on."**
-  **Inception (2010) - Elliot Page as Ariadne**
+> - -**Inception (2010) - Elliot Page as Ariadne**
 <hr>

 * **3. You mustn't be afraid to dream a little bigger, darling**
   * File : [3-factorial.c](./3-factorial.c)